 The heart of St. Augustine is contained within a walkably small area, centered on the Plaza de la Constitución, which faces east onto Matanzas Bay.
-Pedestrianized St. George Street runs north and south from here through the heart of historic St. Augustine, while two blocks west stand the city’s most prominent landmarks: two grand, early 1900s hotels, the Ponce de Leon and the Alcazar.
-They were originally owned and operated as part of Henry Flagler’s Florida empire but now respectively house Flagler College and the decorative arts collections of the Lightner Museum (daily, $10 adults).
+Pedestrianized St. George Street runs north and south from here through the heart of historic St. Augustine, while two blocks west stand the city’s most prominent landmarks: two grand early 1900s hotels, the Ponce de Leon and the Alcazar.
+They now respectively house Flagler College and the decorative arts collections of the Lightner Museum (daily, $10 adults).
 Both are full of finely crafted interior spaces and well worth a look.

 Though it’s the compact size and overall historic sheen of St. Augustine that make it such a captivating place to spend some time, there are lots of individual attractions hawking themselves as important “historic sites,” usually the oldest this-or-that in Florida, or even in the whole United States.
-The Oldest Wooden Schoolhouse (14 St. George St.), in the heart of historic St. Augustine, dates from 1750 and now features a push-button wax dummy of a schoolteacher.
-The Oldest Store Museum (4 Artillery Ln.), a block south of the main plaza, has 100,000 items, all of them well past their turn-of-the-20th-century sell-by date.
-At the north end of St. George Street, an original city gate leads across San Marco Avenue (Hwy-A1A) to another must-see tourist trap: the original Ripley’s Believe It or Not! museum (904/824-1606, daily, $12.99), an elaborate Spanish Revival mansion filled since 1950 with Robert Ripley’s personal collection of oddities.
+The Oldest Wooden Schoolhouse (14 St. George St.), in the heart of historic St. Augustine, dates from 1750 and now features animatronic figures of the school teacher and students.
+The Oldest Store Museum (167 San Marco Ave.), has 100,000 items, all of them well past their turn-of-the-20th-century sell-by date.
+Continuing south down San Marco Avenue (Hwy-A1A) leads to another must-see tourist trap: the original Ripley’s Believe It or Not!
+Museum (904/824-1606, daily, $15), an elaborate Spanish Revival mansion filled since 1950 with Robert Ripley’s personal collection of oddities.
 Outside, in the parking lot, is a four-room “tree house,” carved out of a California redwood tree in 1957.

 One of many attractive things about St. Augustine is the almost total lack of franchised fast-food restaurants, at least in the historic downtown area.
-Instead, you can choose from all sorts of local places, like the Florida Cracker Cafe (81 St. George St., 904/829-0397), a casual seafood grill where you can sample the local delicacy, alligator tail.
-For fish-and-chips, try the Mill Top Tavern (191/2 St. George St., 904/829-2329), which boasts good live music and a block-long bar.
-(Yes, it’s a short block.)
+Instead, you can choose from all sorts of local places, like the Florida Cracker Café (81 St. George St., 904/829-0397), a casual seafood grill where you can sample the local delicacy, alligator tail.
 Another fun place to while away an evening is Scarlett O’Hara’s (70 Hypolita St., 904/824-6535), offering beers, burgers, and live music a block from Flagler College.
-Fun and fairly good value, east of the historic core but right on lovely St. Augustine Beach itself, Paula’s Beachside Grill (6896 Hwy-A1A, 904/471-3463) is a very popular tiki bar-style burger, sandwich, and beer stand.

-Unfortunately for present-day visitors, the grand old Ponce de Léon Hotel no longer welcomes overnight guests, but contemporary St. Augustine does offer a wide variety of accommodations, including the imaginatively named Beachfront B&B (1 F St., 904/461-8727, $95 and up) in St. Augustine Beach.
-At Beachfront B&B you can spend the night in one of six tastefully decorated suites in a historic home, then wake up to watch the porpoises cavorting offshore.
-In the historic district, the Kenwood Inn (38 Marine St., 904/824-2116, $139 and up) has 14 rooms in a Victorian-era hotel along the Matanzas River.
+St. Augustine offers a wide variety of accommodations.
+At Beachfront B&B (1 F St., 904/461-8727, adults only, $160 and up) you can spend the night in one of five tastefully decorated suites in a historic home, then wake up to watch the porpoises cavorting offshore.
+In the historic district, the Kenwood Inn (38 Marine St., 904/824-2116, $189 and up) has 14 rooms in a Victorian-era hotel along the Matanzas River.